arbor-sim/arbor/doc/cpp/interconnectivity.rst

     - selection policy, how to map sources `(gid, lid)` to the targets in Arbor.

     ..
 Note::
-    The tuple (gid, lid) must be unique for each source and follow Arbor's model of multiple sources (threshold detectors) per cell.
+    The tuple ``(gid, lid)`` must be unique for each source.
+This addressing scheme follows Arbor's model of multiple sources (threshold detectors) per cell.
 If the remote simulation does not provide multiple items per source object, ``lid`` can be ignored and set to zero.